m-cat/over/README.md

 **`main.over`:**
 ```
-obj1: <Obj "includes/obj1.over">
+obj1: <"includes/obj1.over">
-obj2: <Obj "includes/obj2.over">
+obj2: <"includes/obj2.over">
 ```

 In the above example we could have simply parsed the two object files separately.
-The main benefit of doing includes, when it comes to objects, is organizational.
+The main benefits of doing includes are convenience and organization.
 We can also put arrays and tuples in separate files, which makes it easy to include, say, automatically-generated whitespace-delimited values.
 Finally, strings can also be in their own files, in which case they are parsed verbatim; no escaping of characters is done.
 This is a quite convenient option for large strings.

 An example demonstrating inclusion of `Str`, `Arr`, and `Tup`: